unifhy-org/unifhy/docs/_doc_src/users/tutorial.rst

 Science
 ~~~~~~~

-`Component` is the core object subclassed into three distinct classes
+Each science component is either of a `SurfaceLayerComponent`,
+`SubSurfaceComponent`, or `OpenWaterComponent` type, and it embeds the
-for surface, sub-surface, and open water parts of the water cycle:
+biophysical processes for the surface, sub-surface, or open water parts
-`SurfaceLayerComponent`, `SubSurfaceComponent`, and `OpenWaterComponent`
+of the water cycle, respectively.
+All three types share the framework
+`Component` class as their base class, which makes them readily compatible
-respectively.
-Each kind of component has the same API, only their interfaces
+with `unifhy`.
+They have the same API, only their interfaces and data
-and data needs differ.
+needs differ (i.e their signatures).

 .. code-block:: python
    :caption: Exploring the signature of 'Artemis' `SubSurfaceComponent`.